KennyKvn001/CodeWars-theGym/8 kyu/README.md

 Array can contain numbers or strings.
 X can be either.

 Return true if the array contains the value, false if not.

+## Question: Convert boolean values to strings 'Yes' or 'No'.

+Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.